Manage a Business

 When you write your PTO policy, consider:

-• Will employees need to ‘use it or lose it,’ or will their PTO carry over?
+• Will employees need to ‘use it or lose it,’ or will their PTO carry over from one year to the next?

-• How long can employees keep accruing PTO days before they’ve got to start cashing it in?
+• How long can employees keep accruing PTO days before they have to start cashing them in?

 3. How will your employees request paid time off?

-Your employees have saved up those precious paid time off days.
-How do they let you know they want to use them?
+Once your employees have saved up those precious paid time off days, how do they ask to use them?

 4. Does your PTO policy follow the FLSA and state laws?